 How to make these seriously chocolatey cookies

 - Bake your cookies.
-I made Vanilla cookies from this recipe and chocolate cookies from this recipe.
+I made Vanilla cookies from this recipe. recipe and chocolate cookies from

 - Melt your chocolate in a pyrex bowl over simmering water.
 Don’t let the bowl touch the water though.

 - Place a piping bag in a glass and fold the edges over the outside so you can pour your chocolate into the bag easily.